HaleDesign/TorchHeightController/README.md

 # TorchHeightController
-Read plasma cutter voltage and send Up and Down signals to Plasma Torch Actuator to adjust voltage to target value.
+Arduino based THC that reads plasma cutter voltage and send Up and Down signals to Plasma Torch Actuator to adjust voltage to target value.